 Communicators creating well-researched media projects and curricula in the form of books, films, art, podcasts, videos, information visualizations, and long-format journalism that drive high-quality conversations and help create a better-informed public.

-Students seeking to gain research or communication experience and develop a portfolio piece will be invited to propose a one-year project.
-The Center leverages its knowledge and network to provide mentorship and individualized workshops that will support a student’s journey from idea conceptualization to public presentation.
+Students seeking to gain research or communication experience and develop a portfolio piece will be invited to propose a one-year research project.
+Please see our separate Student Affiliate page for details and instructions on how to become a Student Affiliate.

 APPLY TO BECOME AN AFFILIATE